sddevelopment-be/saboteurs/manuscript/managers/README.md

 {sample: true}
 # Management-Level Techniques for Systemic Disruption and Psychological Erosion

-> **STRICTLY CONFIDENTIAL.
-EYES ONLY**
->
-> Circulation restricted to embedded operatives in strategic managerial positions.
-> Do not leave printed copies unattended in conference rooms, shared drives, or executive retreats.

 The objective of this manual is to instruct you - the embedded agent - in the subtle, sustained sabotage of modern corporate organizations from within.
 You will learn to employ techniques that erode trust, disrupt processes, and create confusion without ever appearing unprofessional or overtly malicious.

 Unlike frontline disruption techniques, which may be too crude or easily traced, this guide focuses on **long-term structural decay**, **morale erosion**, and the **weaponization of trust, process, and language**.
 The techniques described herein are not physical, but procedural and cultural.
 Their success lies in their plausible deniability and their alignment with surface-level professionalism.